 The Company does not have a standing nominating committee and the Board of Directors has not adopted a nominating committee charter.
 The Company is not required to have a compensation committee.
 However, the Board of Directors intends to establish a standing nominating committee prior to the 2005 Annual Meeting of shareholders.
 Currently, all members of the Board of Directors participate in the director nomination process.
 All members of the Board of Directors other than Judy M. Robinett are independent as defined in Rule 4200(a)(14) of the National Association of Securities Dealers' listing standards.
 The Board of Directors has an informal policy to consider any director nominee nominated by a security holder.
-The Board of Directors has no written policy concerning qualifications to serve as a director of the Company, but the Board of Directors, including the nominee's public company experience, the nominee's biotechnology industry experience, the nominee's willingness and ability to participate actively on the Board, the nominee's willingness and ability to satisfy the independence standards for the Audit Committee and future expected nominating committee, and the nominee's educational background.
+The Board of Directors has no written policy concerning qualifications to serve as a director of the Company, but the Board of Directors considers numerous factors when nominating directors, including the nominee's public company experience, the nominee's biotechnology industry experience, the nominee's ability through experience and existing relationships to further the goals of the Company, the nominee's willingness and ability to participate actively on the Board, the nominee's willingness and ability to serve on the Company's Audit Committee and other future committees, the nominee's ability to satisfy the independence standards for the Audit Committee and future expected nominating committee, and the nominee's educational background.
 The current nominees for director were nominated by the President and Chief Executive Officer and were approved by the Board of Directors as nominees.